krsmith30/100-days-of-code/Kat log.md

 # 100 Days Of Code - Log

+Day 05: April 6, 2018

+**Progress**: Started work on my personal portfolio for FCC.
+Created nav bar.

+**Thoughts**: Overwhelmed by how large this project is.
+I think it's going to take me a loooooong time.
+I've looked at examples on Codepen and am very scared by the amount of code it takes to create this site.
+I'm still excited to learn it, but it's scary.

 Day 04: April 5, 2018

 **Progress**: Finalized all text and images I want in site.
 I think I finalized the layout.
 Need to add background color of black and text color of gold... not sure how to do that.